 - Software must be installed and fully operational before the course begins.

 - Email capabilities and access to a personal email account.

 The instructional materials required for this course are included in enrollment and will be available online.

-You have 3 month access to the course.
+You have 3 months of access to the course.
 After enrolling, you can learn and complete the course at your own pace, within the allotted access period.
 You will have the opportunity to interact with other students in the online discussion area.